DennyWithAnE/Udemy-Learning/Learn-To-Code-GOLANG-Todd-Mcleod/README.md

 JSON Marshaling and Unmarshaling
 - an example of Marshaling:  https://play.golang.org/p/h3YCTfpJXV6
+- when you want to take data into your program and turn it into JSON and assign it to a variable we would use Marshal
 - an exmaple of Unmarshaling:    https://play.golang.org/p/Ahenqx7OQRs
+- similarly if you have data coming into your program and you need to turn it into GO data structures we would use UnMarshal
 Websites to convert JSON to GO : https://mholt.github.io/json-to-go/